-- Support existing small businesses in leveraging resources targeted at small businesses. - Create the kind of built environment required for firms to remain competitive and to attract and retain the talented labor on which they depend. - Support the creation of a versatile, well-skilled labor force through educational policies and resources that include retraining and continual, life-long learning. - Create a diverse mix of appropriately priced housing options and provide the community amenities and services that attract
+- Support existing small businesses in leveraging resources targeted at small businesses. - Create the kind of built environments required for firms to remain competitive and to attract and retain the talented labor on which they depend. - Support the creation of a versatile, well-skilled labor force through educational policies and resources that include retraining and continual, life-long learning. - Create a diverse mix of appropriately priced housing options, and implement the community amenities and services that